The right vehicle, for the right job, at the right cost!

 1. Initial Vehicle Request (1-2 Weeks)

-- Customers will submit Vehicle Build Questionnaire by the fiscal year request deadline (September 30).
-We will schedule consulations to get more information, if needed, and then review the submission and establish vehicle specifications.
+Customers will submit Fleet Procurement Acquisition/Disposal Request by the fiscal year request deadline (September 30).
+We will schedule consultations to get more information, if needed, and then review the submission and establish vehicle specifications.

 2. Specification Sign-Off (2-4 Weeks)